marksav85/landing_page/README.md

 Landing Page

 ### Description
-This is a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.
+This is a multi-section landing page, with a **dynamically updating navigational** **menu** based on the amount of content that is added to the page.
+Includes **scrolling effect** from and to the navigational menu and relevant section.

 ### Files used
-_index.html_, _styles.css_ and _app.js_ from Udacity Landing Page Project as part of the Front End Nanodegree Program
+*index.html*, *styles.css* from Udacity Landing Page Project as part of the Front End Nanodegree Program

 ### Language
-JavaScript
+JavaScript, HTML, CSS

 ## Credits
 Udacity